nchikurova/Interactive-Data-Vis-Portfolio/exploratory_project/README.md

 ## 1. Prospectus

-*This project was made in the Spring of 2020[italic].
+*This project was made in the Spring of 2020.

 In connection with the current situation of COVID - 19 (Coronavirus) in the world, I decided to look back and see what other epidemic diseases had threatened human race for the past years.
 One of the most dangerous and rapidly spread viruses was Ebola in 2013 - 2016 years.
 The data I will use for my project was found in [Kaggle.com](https://www.kaggle.com).

-With a final number of 28,616 infected people, including 11,310 deaths (case-fatality rate of 40%), The Western African Ebola virus epidemic (2013 – 2016) was the most widespread outbreak of Ebola virus disease (EVD) in history—causing major loss of life and socioeconomic disruption in the region, mainly in Guinea, Liberia, and Sierra Leone. *[Ebola Outbreak Dataset](https://www.kaggle.com/imdevskp/ebola-outbreak-20142016-complete-dataset)
+With a final number of 28,616 infected people, including 11,310 deaths (case-fatality rate of 40%), The Western African Ebola virus epidemic (2013 – 2016) was the most widespread outbreak of Ebola virus disease (EVD) in history—causing major loss of life and socioeconomic disruption in the region, mainly in Guinea, Liberia, and Sierra Leone.
+[Ebola Outbreak Dataset](https://www.kaggle.com/imdevskp/ebola-outbreak-20142016-complete-dataset)

 How fast was EVD distribution among the countries provided in dataset?
 What is the percentage of number of confirmed deaths comparing to probable/suspected deaths, as well as confirmed cases to possible cases?
 How long did it take these countries and the rest of the world to recover form EVD epidemic?
 How far was the peak of the disease from the end of it?